yowchap/ModThatIsNotMod-Public/README.md

 This is a custom menu that can be used by other mods.
 It has some basic default functionality for giving yourself ammo and spawning random custom items.
 You can open and close BoneMenu either through the radial menu or a hand gesture.
 Using the radial menu is the default option for new installs, but I personally find the gesture nicer to use once you're used to it.

+### Disabling Stats
+The info collected is very basic and fully anonymous (you can check `Stats.cs`), but if you still want to disable it, just add `DisableStats = true` to the preferences file under the `[ModThatIsNotMod]` heading or do it through bonemenu.

 <br>

 ## User Preferences